 Completing a circuit of the town, we snapped several photos of the 17th and 18th century buildings, as well as the 14th century church, Chiesa della Compagnia.
-We found that most of the shops were closed for siesta, but we did find a small restaurant open with an outdoor patio to enjoy a cold drink, the village sights and watch the locals while they strolled and conversed with friends and family.
+We found that most of the shops were closed for siesta, but we did find a small restaurant open with an outdoor patio to enjoy a cold drink, the village sights. and watch the locals while they strolled and conversed with friends and family.

-For the evening, Alessandra had arranged a meeting with Beatrice Fontaine, the owner of Torre Fantini, in Tredozio at Palazzo Fantini, an elegant residence belonging to her family since the time it was built in 1753.
+For the evening, our guide Alessandra had arranged a meeting with Beatrice Fontaine, the owner of Torre Fantini, in Tredozio at Palazzo Fantini, an elegant residence belonging to her family since the time it was built in 1753.
 Beatrice gave us a tour of the Tuscan-baroque style house and beautiful grounds.
 From the modest presentation from the street front, the house and gardens were surprisingly large and exceptional.

-We also toured the buildings that were once used for housing horses and other animals That area as well as two large courtyards and a grainery were restored to their original design.
+We also toured the buildings that were once used for housing horses and other animals That area, as well as two large courtyards and a grainery, were restored to their original design.
 These buildings are painted an intriguing pattern of red and gold stripes (the original design) to differentiate the living quarters from the farm buildings.

 The living quarters are actually four different structures that had been joined, the original building constructed in the 17th century, enhanced in the 18th century, then restored as a project by Beatrice’s father in recent years.

-The evening continued as we moved to the residence to the living area for conversation, then the warm and spacious kitchen/dining for dinner.
+The evening continued as we moved to the residence to the living area for conversation, then the warm and spacious kitchen for dinner.
 Beatrice was a generous host; we enjoyed her conversation and appreciated her interest in our upcoming Alberghi Diffusi project in Emilia-Romagna officially starting the next day.

 The kitchen was warm and welcoming and the company and conversation made for a memorable evening, enhanced by the inclusion of Mafalda, a charming woman who has worked with the family for many years.
 Despite our language differences, I felt that we communicated brilliantly with our smiles, Mafalda’s smile as she served being as warm as the pasta soup was hot.
-We devoured the steaming pasta soup, salad, and fruit which was prepared by Pierluigi Gentilini, chef of Tredozio’s Michelin–rated Il Mulino di San Michele.
+We devoured the steaming pasta soup, salad, and fruit which was prepared by Pierluigi Gentilini, chef of Tredozio’s Michelin–rated Il Mulino di San Michele (no longer open).
 We now truly anticipated that this trip to Italy was going to be the culinary delight we hoped.
 It was also clear that we could expect to add a few pounds before our time in Italy was finished.